[Home Page] [Family History] [Names Index] [Family Feature Stories] [Site Map] [Links] [Search]

 James Dadswell (1786-1838) married Charlotte Ovenden (c1788-1882)

-At this point, the family lines diverge, and a chart may be a better way to show how the Dadswell, Bassett and Crittall families came to know each other.
+At this point, the family lines diverge, and a chart may be a better way to show how the Bassett, Dadswell and Crittall families came to know each other.

-For Henry Dadswell, his 'Cousin Walter' was, in fact, his second cousin.
+For Henry Dadswell of Red Cliffs, Victoria, his 'Cousin Walter' was, in fact, his second cousin.